 Exhaust elbows are standard on generators, optional on engines.
-For installation on your engine/generator, we offer 45° 70° and 90° exhaust elbows and a exhaust riser.
+For installation on your engine/generator, we offer 45° 70° and 90° exhaust elbows.

 NOTE: Fabricated exhaust elbows or risers attached to the exhaust manifold shall not exceed 8 lbs. when unsupported.